Silverstone Interactive Museum launched

 - A series of bus-based and walking themed tours, to complement the permanent exhibition, stopping off at iconic points around the circuit.

-Inspirationally designed by Mather & Co, SHE will ensure that the heritage of Silverstone and British motor racing is explained and interpreted for today’s public as well as being protected for future generations.
-It will celebrate the circuit and the country’s position at the very heart of the global motor sport industry by explaining their historic and continuing importance to the sport.
+Inspirationally designed by Mather & Co, the Interactive Museum helps to ensure that the heritage of Silverstone and British motor racing is explained and interpreted for today’s public as well as being protected for future generations.
+It clebrates the circuit and the country’s position at the very heart of the global motor sport industry by explaining their historic and continuing importance to the sport.

-Needless to say, we are delighted that the project has successfully secured full funding!
+Needless to say, we are delighted that the project has successfully opened and that our work was key to its funding!